alingse/ai-cli-log/README.md

 ### Interactive Setup (`init`)

 The `init` command helps you create a configuration file.
+It will scan for available AI tools, guide you through creating summarizer profiles, and set a default.

 *   **To create a global configuration:**
     ```bash